 Currently, their free plan also allows unlimited users in light of the recent pandemic.
 (I expect this feature to go away as things normalize.)

-For access to advanced features, you got to upgrade into one of Bitrix24’s special plans.
+For access to advanced features, you got to upgrade to one of Bitrix24’s special plans.
 The “Start+” is the lowest tier and costs $12.48 per month.
 Bitrix24 also has an on-premise solution that starts at $1,490.

 6. Zoho CRM (Freemium)